-- Data Management Council: Provides key leadership to the institutional data governance initiative by providing oversight and strategic decision making within the following data areas:
+- Data Governance Council: Provides key leadership to the institutional data governance initiative by providing oversight and strategic decision making within the following data areas:

 - policies and standards,

 - security and privacy,

 - o access,

 - quality and consistency,

 - retention, archiving and disposition, and

-- o adherence to federal and state compliance laws.
+- $\circ$ adherence to federal and state compliance laws.

 - Council of Data Administrators: UNF's Data Administrator participates on a council with other Florida university data administrators.
-Collectively, this council can improve communication or find solutions that institutions consistently address related to SUDS such as standardizing codes or edits between data elements.

-- Data Management Working Group: Provides oversight to the data governance initiative to document new and existing data integrations in the Data Cookbook.
+Collectively, this council can improve communication or find solutions that institutions consistently address related to SUDS such as standardizing codes or edits between data elements. - Data Management Working Group: Provides oversight to the data governance initiative to document new and existing data integrations in the Data Cookbook. - GDPR Working Group: The European Union General Data Protection Regulation (GDPR) addresses privacy laws for individuals who live in the European Union.
+This work group continues to review best practices for implementation. - Degree Works Implementation Working Group: IR is actively involved with the Registrar's Office for the Degree Works implementation.
+This web-based degree planning tool assists the student and staff in monitoring degree progress.
+Its implementation has begun with Spring 2023.

 Therefore, data integrity controls exist throughout the University regarding the collecting, formatting, reviewing, and submission of data to the BOG that are used in metric calculations.
 Audit testing was conducted on data submitted to the BOG in order to evaluate accuracy and completeness.
-We determined internal controls to be strong and therefore make no recommendations.
+We determined internal controls to be strong and, therefore, make no recommendations.

-Topics Results Appointment of Institutional Data Administrator The President has appointed the Director of IR as the Institutional Data Administrator to certify and manage the submission of UNF data to the BOG Office.
+Topics Results Appointment of Institutional Data Administrator The President has appointed the AVP of IR as the Institutional Data Administrator to certify and manage the submission of UNF data to the BOG Office.
 Data Submission Process IR has data submission building instructions along with a copy of all individual Structured Query Language (SQL) used.
 These building instruction files have a step-by-step listing of the pull, formatting, and review process.
 Data Owner Reviews Data owners review data submission files prior to final submission to the BOG.
 Data owners have their own review process in addition to IR's review processes.
-Timeliness of file submissions (Reviewed 9 Submissions) Six (6) were submitted on the actual defined due dates.
-Three (3) were submitted earlier than the defined due dates.
-Data Resubmissions (Reviewed 9 Submissions) Six (6) data submissions required no adjustments.
-Two (2) submissions were re-opened by the BOG for update at the request of the DA.
-No formal resubmission form was needed as the data file had not yet been formally accepted by the BOG.
-One (1) submission was officially resubmitted to the BOG due to an issue related to Person ID Change adjustments.
-DA completed the required file resubmission and justification form.
+Timeliness of file submissions (Reviewed 9 Submissions) Nine (9) files were submitted timely within one day of the actual defined due dates.
+Data Resubmissions (Reviewed 9 Submissions) Eight (8) data submissions required no adjustments.
+One (1) submission was officially resubmitted to the BOG to submit updated fee waiver data.
+IR completed the required file resubmission and justification form.
 Data Submission Integrity (Reviewed 5 Submissions) Per our data analysis or record tracing of specific elements within each submission file type (SIFD, SIF, SFA, HTD, & RET), we noted no material errors.